tfabris/BlueGigaEmpeg/README.md

 - When it is done installing, exit the Arduino IDE.

+- After this point, if the Arduino IDE prompts you to update the "Boards", cancel or refuse the update.

 #### Edit compiler file to increase serial port buffer size:

 Once it is installed and the "Boards" files are set to the correct version,